yjyao/practical-python/Notes/02_Working_with_data/03_Formatting.md

 Documentation on various codes used with `%` can be found [here](https://docs.python.org/3/library/stdtypes.html#printf-style-string-formatting).

-Although it’s commonly used with `print`, string formatting is not tied to printing.
+Although it's commonly used with `print`, string formatting is not tied to printing.
 If you want to save a formatted string.
 Just assign it to a variable.

 ```python